saivignesh3013/bmi-calculator/README.md

 ## Deployment

-This project can be hosted on GitHub Pages for easy access:
+This project is hosted on GitHub Pages.
+You can view the live preview using the link above.

-1. Push the project to a GitHub repository.
-2. Go to the repository settings and enable GitHub Pages.
-3. Select the branch (usually `main`) and root directory.
-4. Access the application through the provided GitHub Pages URL.

 ## Author